Born on May 3, 1951 in San Antonio, Texas, is an American singer-songwriter, Oscar winner, Golden Globe and 5 Grammy Awards.

 His best known composition is "Arthur's Theme (Best That You Can Do)" for the movie "Arthur" starring Dudley Moore and Liza Minnelli.

-The song won the Oscar in 1981 (shared award with Burt Bacharach, Carole Bayer Sager and Peter Allen).
+The song won the Academy Award for Best Original Song in 1981 (shared award with Burt Bacharach, Carole Bayer Sager and Peter Allen).

-Cross played with an Austin group called Flash before signing a contract with Warner Bros., thanks to which he released a first album called "Christopher Cross" in 1979 for which he won 5 Grammy awards.
-He received in the same gala the 4 main prizes that are: best recording, best song, best album and best novel artist.
+Cross played with an Austin group called Flash before signing a contract with Warner Bros.
+Records, thanks to which he released his debut album, "Christopher Cross" in 1979 for which he won 5 Grammy awards.
+He received in the same gala the 4 main prizes that are: best recording, best song, best album and best new artist.
 Of this album they emphasize the songs "Sailing", "Ride Like the Wind" and "Never Be the Same".

 Cross contributed voices in the 1985 David Lee Roth song called "California Girls" and also voiced Alan Parsons' song "So Far Away" and has once come up with him on stage to play it.

 The song "Loving Strangers (David's theme)" is part of the soundtrack of the movie Nothing In Common from 1986, with Tom Hanks and Jackie Gleason.

 His daughter Madison Cross is a singer and actress.

 The oldest son of Peter Griffin in the series Family Guy is named Christopher Cross Griffin.

 Since 1981, Christopher held the record of being the only artist to win the so-called "Big Four" of the Grammy Awards in a single ceremony: Record of the Year, Album of the Year, Song of the Year, and Best New Artist.
 Billie Eilish achieved the same feat in 2020 becoming the second person, the youngest person, and the first woman to do so.